syyao/alx-system_engineering-devops/0x00-shell_basics/README.md

-11- ls -l -a . .. /root: list al files to the current directory and the parent current directory 12- file tmp/iamafile : prints the type of the file named iamafile 13- ln -s /bin/ls ./__ls__ : create a symbolic link to /bin/ls named __ls__
+11- ls -l -a . .. /root: list al files to the current directory and the parent current directory 12- file tmp/iamafile : prints the type of the file named iamafile 13- ln -s /bin/ls ./__ls__ : create a symbolic link to /bin/ls named __ls__ 14- cp -u ./*.html ../ : copy all file with html extention from the current working directory to the parent directory